Our mission is to promote peace and safety between residents and law enforcement

 The bill requires the State Board of Education (SBOE) to adopt rules to include the instruction developed under TEC, §28.012, in one or more courses in the required curriculum for students in grades 9-12.
-The new requirement applies to any student who enters grade 9 in the 2018-2019 school year and after that, not students in grades 10-12 in the 2018-2019 school year.
+The new requirement applies to any student who enters grade 9 in the 2018-2019 school year and after.

 Our goal is to educate over 30,000 residents in the Texas Traffic Stop curriculum

 We bring an interactive experience to participants that involves having both a peace officer and a civilian (or resident).
 We strive to guide each training and promote community safety on both sides of a traffic stop interaction.
 Our curriculum varies in length depending on the target audience for the training – peace officers, residents or future trainers.